 Programmatic media buying process makes buying DOOH efficient and effective

 Buyers that do not want the hassle of going through the bidding process can also purchase via programmatic direct.
-This method allows buyers within a programmatic network to guarantee their placement, metric goals, set visibility parameters while the automated system delivers the advertisements.
-This form of programmatic buying gives media buyers with more buying control.
+This method allows buyers within a programmatic network to guarantee their placement and metric goals, and set visibility parameters while the automated system delivers the advertisements.
+This form of programmatic buying gives media buyers more buying control.
 For this benefit, however, the CPM (cost per thousand) for direct buying is usually higher than the bidding process.

 Innovative DOOH targeting technology makes for limitless opportunities

 DOOH advertising features smart targeting opportunities using triggers that can activate a campaign in an instant.
-Whether a time of day, a sporting outcome, weather shift, or anything in between, technology has enabled DOOH advertising to produce data that can trigger a campaign based on the parameter set.
+Whether a time of day, a sporting outcome, a weather shift, or anything in between, technology has enabled DOOH advertising to produce data that can trigger a campaign based on a pre-set parameter.
 This allows for pinpoint targeting and incredibly creative campaigns that were never possible in the past.
 The result, more relevant campaigns delivered to consumers.

 Time of day is another highly effective method when used correctly.
 For example, a high-end auto brand can trigger an ad to be shown to business commuters during commute hours, and only on days where the stock market is rising.
-Another significant usage of triggers is this captivating but straightforward subway ad, triggered by trains arriving and departing the station.
+Another significant use of triggers is this captivating but straightforward Subway ad, triggered by trains arriving and departing the station.

 Fueled by the capabilities of the DOOH technology, creative innovation in the space is beginning to flourish.
-Technologies such as artificial intelligence, facial recognition, location data, and augmented reality are developing at lightning speeds and giving birth to various of DOOH trends.
+Technologies such as artificial intelligence, facial recognition, location data, and augmented reality are developing at lightning speeds and giving birth to a variety of DOOH trends.

 Trends in Digital out-of-home advertising

 The data drives the content displayed at each site.
-For example, a bus stop frequented by businessmen may display a heavier rotation of business-related ads while one that services students will serve ads geared towards them.
+For example, a bus stop frequented by businessmen may display a heavier rotation of business-related ads, while one that services students will serve ads geared toward them.

 As data and analytics become more and more prevalent with DOOH, consumers will experience an increasing share of dynamic content.
 This means real-time product listings, updated pricing, actual arena seating availability, and live video are a few things that are possible now.